jarretgabel/codeshame/Readme.md

 Welcome to CodeShame!
 So you think you found some bad code that needs to be publicly shamed?
 Follow the instructions below:

 ### Contribute
-1. Clone this repo `$ git clone git@github.com:robojack/codeshame.git`
 1. Create a new markdown file in `_posts/` ([example](#jekyll-post-example))
 1. Submit a pull request

+Simple, right?
 From there it will be reviewed and merged.

 ### Guidelines
 - The code in question should break convention, lack commonsense or ignore well known patterns of a language or framework